GRAPHIC-Take Five: Almost half-time

-June 2 (Reuters) - The hefty weight of tech megacaps, strange reporting rules for an upcoming OPEC meeting and more pain for consumers and businesses Down Under - these are just some of the topics preoccupying markets as they approach the halfway point of 2023.
+June 2 (Reuters) - The hefty weight of tech megacaps, a suspense-packed OPEC meeting at the weekend and more pain for consumers and businesses Down Under - these are just some of the topics preoccupying markets as they approach the halfway point of 2023.

 Some investors are growing concerned about how gains in the S&P 500 have become increasingly concentrated in a handful of megacap stocks.